ssadedin/ximmer/doc/analyses.md

 can start Ximmer.
 Ximmer can run in two different modes: Simulation Mode and Analysis Mode.
 The default is to do both - first simulate, then analyse the results.

-### Simulation Mode
+### Simulation and Analysis Mode

-To run in simulation mode, use a command such as the following:
+To run in both modes, use a command such as the following:

 ```
 <ximmer install dir>/bin/ximmer -v -c config.groovy -o results